Side Effects of Radiation Therapy

 Nausea is rare with radiation therapy to the breast.

 You won’t lose the hair on your head.
-However, you may lose some hair under your arm or on the breast or chest area getting radiation (this may be a concern for some men with breast cancer).
+However, you may lose some hair in the underarm area or on the breast or chest area getting radiation (this may be a concern for some men with breast cancer).

 Although rare with modern treatment, the side effects below may occur a few months or years after radiation therapy.